plq/mimi/draft-mimi.md

 - https://github.com/plq/mimi/blob/main/reaction.eml
 - https://github.com/plq/mimi/blob/main/vibrate.eml

-We omitted non-essential JMAP properties for the sake of simplicity.
+We omitted non-essential JMAP properties for sake of simplicity.

 The mimi-ink repository contains software that converts the MIME structure to the suggested jmap structure.
 It is assumed that there is a 1-to-1 releation between the MIME representation and the JMAP representation of a message, even though that's not correct -- whatever gets lost in translations is not of interest.

 The following key differences exist with the JMAP Email object:

 1. Uses msgpack for the outermost layer instead of JSON.
-2. The "content" property was added to represent inline data.
+2. The "content" property was added to represent inline data where appropriate.
 2. The root content needs to represent an abstract structure, serialized as any popular format (json, xml, msgpack, etc.).
 3. Add an XML-like namespacing structure so that both standards-compliant